NBI Clearance Renewal: How to Renew Online

 NBI Clearance is valid for 1 year from the date of issuance.
-Renewal follows a similar process to a new application but is typically faster since your biometrics are already in the NBI system.
-You can renew even if your clearance has been expired for a long time — there is no penalty or additional fee for late renewal.
+Returning applicants now have two ways to renew: Quick Renewal with courier delivery (no branch visit needed — best for clean records) or branch pickup (the standard online application with an in-person biometric capture).
+You can renew even if your clearance has been expired for a long time — there is no penalty for late renewal.

 When to Renew